 The Group has a dedicated Treasury function which is responsible for the day-to-day management of interest rate risk within Board approved limits.
-Control and oversight is provided by ALCO who report to the Risk and Compliance Committee.
+Measurement of IRRBB is reported to ALCO on a monthly basis who provide control and oversight and report to the Risk and Compliance Committee.